elviehatescoding/ICPU-Final-Project/README.md

 text_no_punctuation = remove_punctuation(datalower)
 ```
 ### c.
 Split Data
+This tells python to identify each word in the text file as an individual data unit.
 ```
 words = text_no_punctuation.split()
 ```
 ### d.
 Stop Words
+This prevents the most common and basic words in the language from dominating the word count results.
 ```
 #defining stop word and punctuation function